Halvor0808/gemini-webbrowser/README.md

 Clients MUST NOT send anything after the first occurrence of <CR><LF> in a request, and servers MUST ignore anything sent after the first occurrence of a <CR><LF>

+## TLS
+Use of TLS for Gemini transactions is mandatory.
+Use of the Server Name Indication (SNI) extension to TLS is also mandatory, to facilitate name-based virtual hosting.
+As per RFCs 5246 and 8446, Gemini servers MUST send a TLS `close_notify` prior to closing the connection after sending a complete response.
+This is essential to disambiguate completed responses from responses closed prematurely due to network error or attack.

+Clients can validate TLS connections however they like (including not at all) but the strongly RECOMMENDED approach is to implement a lightweight "TOFU" certificate-pinning system which treats self-signed certificates as first- class citizens.

+TOFU stands for "Trust On First Use" and is public-key security model similar to that used by OpenSSH.
+The first time a Gemini client connects to a server, it accepts whatever certificate it is presented.
+That certificate's fingerprint and expiry date are saved in a persistent database (like the .known_hosts file for SSH), associated with the server's hostname.
+On all subsequent connections to that hostname, the received certificate's fingerprint is computed and compared to the one in the database.
+If the certificate is not the one previously received, but the previous certificate's expiry date has not passed, the user is shown a warning, analogous to the one web browser users are shown when receiving a certificate without a signature chain leading to a trusted CA.

+Gemini requests will typically be made without a client certificate.
+If a requested resource requires a client certificate and one is not included in a request, the server can respond with a status code of 60, 61 or 62.

 # Notes

 ## Response